eugene-eeo/hydra/README.md

 The advantage for using hydra becomes apparent when you have multiple of these monitor scripts; you don't have to spawn multiple instances of `nmcli monitor`.

+## Tips

+Even more dynamicism is possible using the `hydra-emit` tool:

+    $ go install github.com/eugene-eeo/hydra/opt/hydra-emit
+    $ cat ~/.hydrarc.json
+    {
+      "procs": [
+        {"proc": ["hydra-emit", "server"]}
+      ]
+    }

+Then you can emit events to all listening clients using:

+    $ hydra-emit emit 'abc'